TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/tkr-context-kit_case_study.md

 ---

 *This toolkit demonstrates advanced full-stack development skills, microservices architecture, and innovative AI integration for enhanced developer productivity.
-More importantly, it represents the evolution from designing for humans to designing for human-AI collaboration.*
+More importantly, it represents the evolution from designing for people to designing for collaboration between people and AI.*